0xSero/partisia-docs/docs/node-operations/run-a-deposit-or-withdrawal-oracle-node.md

 ## How to leave a deposit or withdrawal oracle

 If you cannot wait for the deposit or withdrawal rotation, or if your node has to be shut down for maintenance.
-You can request a new oracle.
+You can request a new oracle if the oracle is at least 28 days old.
 This will end the [epoch](../pbc-fundamentals/dictionary.md#epoch) of the oracle.
 3 new nodes will be selected.
 The tokens of the 3 nodes associated with a specific oracle will get pending status for 28 days.
 If you have enough tokens available the node can be reselected for the same oracle.
 Avoid that by [disassociating](https://browser.partisiablockchain.com/contracts/04f1ab744630e57fb9cfcd42e6ccbf386977680014/disassociateTokensFromContract)